 Freedconn Intercom Review – Conclusion

 Overall, it’s really hard to fault the T-COM VB Bluetooth helmet intercom kits for the money.
 At £20-25 each, we’re basically talking beer money, for a really useful motorcycle Bluetooth communications gadget that performs pretty decently.
-Even if the built battery life starts to suffer in a couple of years, I wouldn’t think twice buying another.
+Even if the built battery life starts to suffer in a couple of years, I wouldn’t think twice about buying another.
 Ditto, if I lost the stupid proprietary charging cable, just as cheap to buy another whole intercom.
 In perspective, even a replacement battery for a Sena intercom will set you back £35!
 As such, the Freedconn T-COM VB is a great Bluetooth headset for motorcycle helmet at a great price.